thayes3116/Flashcard-Generator/README.md

 ![](/read_me_images/playcreatedbasic.png)

-User can do the same with cloze cards
+User can do the same with Cloze cards

 ![](/read_me_images/playcreatecloze.png)

 ##Play with Prepared Cards

-If the user choose to play with teh prepared cards, they can play with Basic or Cloze.
+If the user choose to play with the prepared cards, they can play with Basic or Cloze.

 Basic